-“It was during a school project, that gave me the opportunity to start my own business, sell a product and draft a marketing plan, that I realised entrepreneurship is what I am good at and what I like to do.”
+“It was during a school project, that gave me the opportunity to start my own business, sell a product and draft a marketing plan, that I realised entrepreneurship is what I am good at and what I like doing.”

-In his final year he worked alongside his friends on a number of business projects, but despite those experiences Filip feels there is still not enough encouragement for young people to start a business: “In Sweden and I think a lot of other countries you’re taught that you have two ways: study something for a long time or go work for a long time.
+In his final year he worked alongside his friends on a number of business projects, but despite those experiences Filip feels there was not enough encouragement for young people to become entrepreneurs: “In Sweden and I think a lot of other countries you’re taught that you have two ways: study something for a long time or go work for a long time.
 We don’t talk too much about starting your own business right after school.”